Sum And Difference Identities Calculator

 Example: using the sum and difference identities calculator

-Say that you're a teacher in between two school years and that you need to plan how to prepare the classroom for the pandemic times.
+Say that you're a teacher between two school years and that you must plan how to prepare the classroom for pandemic times.
 In other words, you must figure out how to arrange the desks so that you keep to the new standards connected with social distancing.
+Also, suppose you don't know our classroom spacing calculator, so you must "manually" arrange the desk.

 You decide to keep to a (roughly) trapezoid shape with more students in the first row and fewer in the back.
 However, you seem to have forgotten your measuring tape, so you'll have to do things unconventionally.